HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 ---
 description: >-
-  The Mark 1 device is an Enclosure for Mycroft, based on Raspberry Pi.
+  The Mark 1 device is an Enclosure for Chatterbox, based on Raspberry Pi.
 It is designed as a reference hardware device, and is able to be easily modified, hacked and extended.
 ---